 Parental Control vs. Parental Control Features

 Just about every device includes the ability to block, restrict, limit, or allow access to various features using a pin or password.
 The weakest parental control features are usually sufficient for younger children, yet most teenagers can easily bypass the best parental control features to access restricted content.
-So it’s very important that parents don’t treat any device as a babysitter, and you don’t want to rely on internet filtering features to offer real parental control.
+So it’s very important that parents don’t treat Google safe search any device as a babysitter, and you don’t want to rely on internet filtering features to offer real parental control.
 It is simply an additional tool to assist those overseeing the supervision of kids, including teachers.

 There may be many threats out there, but the most common problem with children and the internet is actually when kids spend too much time online.
 Too much screen time, period, is very unhealthy.
 So the best “parental controls” are to restrict the total time spend each day on the computer, video games, or watching TV.
 After that, become familiar with the threats and the opportunities where threats may present themselves.
 From filtering search engines (to filter inappropriate results) to monitoring social interaction online, the best approach to internet safety is to stay positive and proactive.